earthcubeprojects-chords/chords/whatis.md

 employed by many "friendly testers", and we encourage you to use it, appreciate the simplicity that it brings to real-time data distribution, and provide us with feedback on how it can be improved.*

-CHORDS consists of two components:
+CCHORDS consists of two components:

 * a real-time instrument data management server (_Portal_)
 * a collection of higher level web-services that provide advanced, standards based processing (_Services_).